Mother Jones (magazine): Awards

 In 2017, Mother Jones won the Magazine of the Year award from the American Society of Magazine Editors.

+In 2025, Mother Jones won won two National Magazine Awards, including awards for "General Excellence."
+The magazine was recognized for its coverage in the "Literature, Science and Politics" category, as well as the podcasting category.

 MotherJones.com

 In addition to stories from the print magazine, MotherJones.com offers original reported content seven days a week.
-During the 2008 presidential election campaign, MotherJones.com journalist David Corn was the first to report John McCain's statement that it “would be fine with [him]” if the United States military were stay in Iraq for “maybe a hundred years”—that what should be assessed is not their simple presence (American troops are uncontroversially stationed in South Korea, Japan, Europe, Bosnia, and many other countries as facets of America's multilateralism), but how many casualties are being suffered.
+During the 2008 presidential election campaign, MotherJones.com journalist David Corn was the first to report John McCain's statement that it "would be fine with [him]" if the United States military were stay in Iraq for "maybe a hundred years"—that what should be assessed is not their simple presence but how many casualties are being suffered.
+McCain said the presence of U.S. forces in South Korea, Japan, Europe, Bosnia and other countries is a "generally accepted policy of America's multilateralism".
 Also in 2008, MotherJones.com was the first outlet to report on Beckett Brown International, a security firm that spied on environmental groups for corporations.

 Winner of the 2005 and 2006 "People's Choice" Webby Award for politics, MotherJones.com has provided extensive coverage of both Gulf wars, presidential election campaigns, and other key events of the last decade.
-Mother Jones began posting its magazine content on the Internet in November 1993, the first general interest magazine in the country to do so.
+Mother Jones began posting its magazine content on the Internet on November 24, 1993, the first general interest magazine in the country to do so.
 In the March/April 1996 issue, the magazine published the first Mother Jones 400, a listing of the largest individual donors to federal political campaigns.
 The print magazine listed the 400 donors in order with thumbnail profiles and the amount they contributed.
 MotherJones.com (then known as the MoJo Wire) listed the donors in a searchable database.

 In the 2006 election, MotherJones.com was the first to break stories on the use of robocalling, a story that TPM Muckraker and The New York Times picked up.
 The Iraq War Timeline interactive database, a continually updated interactive online project, was nominated for a National Magazine Award in 2006.